Mary Baker Eddy: Spiritualism

 Between 1866 and 1870, Eddy boarded at the home of Brene Paine Clark who was interested in Spiritualism.
 Seances were often conducted there, but Eddy and Clark engaged in vigorous, good-natured arguments about them.
 Eddy's arguments against Spiritualism convinced at least one other who was there at the time—Hiram Crafts—that "her science was far superior to spirit teachings."
 Clark's son George tried to convince Eddy to take up Spiritualism, but he said that she abhorred the idea.
-According to Cather and Milmine, Mrs. Richard Hazeltine attended seances at Clark's home, and she said that Eddy had acted as a trance medium, claiming to channel the spirits of the Apostles.
+According to Cather and Milmine, Richard Hazeltine attended seances at Clark's home, and Eddy had acted as a trance medium, claiming to channel the spirits of the Apostles.

 Mary Gould, a Spiritualist from Lynn, claimed that one of the spirits that Eddy channeled was Abraham Lincoln.
 According to eyewitness reports cited by Cather and Milmine, Eddy was still attending séances as late as 1872.
 In these later séances, Eddy would attempt to convert her audience into accepting Christian Science.
-Eddy showed extensive familiarity with Spiritualist practice but denounced it in her Christian Science writings.
+Eddy showed extensive familiarity with Spiritualist practice, but she denounced it in later Christian Science writings.
 Historian Ann Braude wrote that there were similarities between Spiritualism and Christian Science, but the main difference was that Eddy came to believe, after she founded Christian Science, that spirit manifestations had never really had bodies to begin with, because matter is unreal and that all that really exists is spirit, before and after death.

-Divorce, publishing her work

-Eddy divorced Daniel Patterson for adultery in 1873.
-She published her work in 1875 in a book entitled Science and Health (years later retitled Science and Health with Key to the Scriptures) which she called the textbook of Christian Science, after several years of offering her healing method.
-The first publication run was 1,000 copies, which she self-published.
-During these years, she taught what she considered the science of "primitive Christianity" to at least 800 people.
-Many of her students became healers themselves.
-The last 100 pages of Science and Health (chapter entitled "Fruitage") contains testimonies of people who claimed to have been healed by reading her book.
-She made numerous revisions to her book from the time of its first publication until shortly before her death.

-Marriage to Asa Gilbert Eddy

-On January 1, 1877, she married Asa Gilbert Eddy, becoming Mary Baker Eddy in a small ceremony presided over by a Unitarian minister.
-In 1881, Mary Baker Eddy started the Massachusetts Metaphysical College with a charter from the state which allowed her to grant degrees.
-In 1882, the Eddys moved to Boston, and Gilbert Eddy died that year.